 Wi-Fi Protected Setup (WPS) is a simplified method for securing your wireless network during the Initial Setup as well as the Add New Device processes.
 The Wi-Fi Alliance (WFA) has certified it across different products as well as manufactures.
 The process is as simple as pressing a button for the Push-Button Method or correctly entering the eight-digit code for the PIN Code Method.
-The ease of use is beneficial, while the highest wireless security setting of WPA2 is automatically used.
+The highest wireless security setting of WPA2 is automatically used.

-Enable: Enable the Wi-Fi Protected Setup (WPS) feature.
+Enable: Click to Enable the Wi-Fi Protected Setup (WPS) feature.